Eino: Overview

 SystemMessage("you are a helpful assistant."),

-Let’s create a simple chain: a ChatTemplate followed by a ChatModel.
+Let’s build a simple chain: a ChatTemplate followed by a ChatModel.

 AppendChatTemplate(prompt).